 - Hard to find navigation.
 The user shouldn’t have to hunt for a way to navigate through the site.
 Menu bars should be visible and their purpose should be obvious.

 - Odd acronyms in the menu.
 Avoid abbreviations and acronyms unless the meaning is obvious.
 (Remember that what is obvious to you may not be obvious to the user.)

 - Multiple layers of menus.
 How many sub-menus must the user go through before he or she can perform the task or find the information that they came for?

 - No search box.
 Users are used to searching websites to find what they want.
 A website without a search box is less navigable.

 If you need to learn more about user-friendly navigation, fortunately there are plenty of resources out there to help you learn more.
 For example, Toby Biddle shares some navigation bar insights based on A/B test studies in his recent DesignM.ag post, What Really Matters in Navigation Bar Usability?

 Readability is another key factor that makes a website user-friendly.
 A user should be able to grasp the information on the website quickly and with very little effort.

 In fact, studies show that most readers don’t actually read the information on a website at all.
 They scan it.
-According to a recent study from the Nielsen Norman Group, the most information that a reader is likely to read is 28%.
+According to a study from the Nielsen Norman Group, the most information that a reader is likely to read is 28%.

 That statistic means that even in a best-case scenario most readers won’t read two-thirds of a website.